FinalAngel/classjs-plugins/docs/_build/html/_sources/src/cl.gallery.txt

-index              null         shows selected element[index]/group[index] starting form zero. timeout            5000         timeout in ms for autoplay, if ``0`` or ``null`` autoplay is ignored. autoplay           false        continues timeout even after manual cancellation. easing             'linear'     the jquery easing method for all animations. duration           300          the jquery duration speed for all animations. autoHeight         false        sets the height on the warpper to the heighest element. engine             'fade'       this is the engine to be loaded when animating.
+index              null         shows selected element[index]/group[index] starting form zero. timeout            5000         timeout in ms for autoplay, if ``0`` or ``null`` autoplay is ignored. autoplay           false        continues timeout even after manual cancellation. easing             'swing'      the jquery easing method for all animations. duration           300          the jquery duration speed for all animations. autoHeight         true         sets the height on the warpper to the heighest element. autoResize         true         sets the height on the warpper on window.resize. engine             'fade'       this is the engine to be loaded when animating.
 Build-in are ``fade`` and ``slide``. cls                object       the available css class getters and setters.
 ==============     ========     ===========